All Episodes

 Time Text

-Uh America's anchor man is away today.
+America's Anchorman is away today.

-This is your undocumented anchor man, Mark Stein sitting in.
+This is your undocumented anchorman, Mark Stein, sitting in.

-Uh Olymbia Snow, Olympia Snow is on TV right now, saying something moderate and centrist and bipartisan and reaching across the aisle like and that is never, and that is never a good sign.
+Even as the Republic trembles on the brink, Olymbia Snow, Olymbia Snow is on TV right now, saying something moderate and centrist and bipartisan and reaching across the aisle like.

-I don't know, I don't know what she's saying.
+I don't know what she's saying.

-This th this bill.
+This bill.

-Rush talked about this a couple of uh days ago, and he was absolutely right about this.
+Rush talked about this a couple of days ago.

 They changed the terms of the debate.